-Cardiac Partners is the most comprehensive heart care center in southern New Jersey, providing world-class cardiac care — in your neighborhood.
+Cooper and Inspira Cardiac Care is the most comprehensive heart care center in southern New Jersey, providing world-class cardiac care — in your neighborhood.
 We have a team of electrophysiologists (cardiologists who specialize in heart rhythm disorders) who and are nationally and internationally renowned leaders in arrhythmia management.
 They:

 - Perform thousands of complex procedures each year,

 - Are skilled in pacemaker and cardiac defibrillator (ICD) implantation.

 - Are among the nation’s leading experts in catheter ablation therapy, in which a small catheter directs energy to the source of the abnormal heart rhythm.

 In addition, Cooper and Inspira Cardiac Care offers: